SurDno/Uncut/README.md

 * Restored 2 unused Sidorovich farewell phrases. - SurDno
 * Restored 36 unused background phrases for Clear Sky soldiers at CNPP. - SurDno
   - [~] Added logic to play once every 4-7 seconds between the starting and ending cutscenes.
+* Restored unused Forester voiceline meant for initial greeting.
+It is now used prior to the first dialog. - SurDno

 ## Location Changes
 * Great Swamps: